melanirod15/kwk-git-1/hello.md

-I am learning how to use Git!
+I am learning how to use Git and GitHub!